Documenting data

 Images

-You can do basic annotation of images on a personal computer using Tropy: https//tropy.org (not supported by Ghent University IT).
+You can do basic annotation of images on a personal computer using Tropy: https//tropy.org (not supported by University Services - ICT).

 For technical images such as microscopy images, scans or spectra, there are dedicated solutions available.
 Think about

-None of the image management tools mentioned here are supported by Ghent University IT, but some research departments may have experience.
-Server capacity to host your own installation can be requested via the IT helpdesk website.
+None of the image management tools mentioned here are supported by the University Services - ICT, but some research departments may have experience.
+Server capacity to host your own installation can be requested via the ICT helpdesk website.

 Variable documentation